Skip to content

 40–60% less than law firms

 Bay Street firms bill $500–$700/hour for the same investigation work.
-Our investigators deliver identical evidentiary standards at $200–$350/hour — savings Kitchener CFOs notice.
+Our investigators deliver identical evidentiary standards on a fixed fee — most matters $9,500–$15,000, quoted at the close of intake — savings Kitchener CFOs notice.

 05